k98kurz/tapescript/readme.md

 #### Adding ops

-The ops can be updated via monkeypatching.
+The ops can be updated via a plugin system.

 ```py
 from queue import LifoQueue